DmitriiGromak/originflow/README.md

 [English](#english) | [中文](#chinese)

 <a name="english"></a>

+### **Binder Design Request**

+If you are interested in designing a **binder** using the OriginFlow model, please feel free to contact us via email at **joreyyan@buaa.edu.cn**.
+To initiate your binder design request, please include the following details:

+- **Target PDB file**
+- **Target chain**
+- **Any specific design requirements** (e.g., affinity, structural constraints, or other preferences)

+We will be happy to assist with the binder design process tailored to your needs.
+Please reach out with the required information, and we will get back to you promptly.

 # Originflow Model Documentation

 Code for "Robust and Reliable de novo Protein Design: A Flow-Matching-Based Protein Generative Model Achieves Remarkably High Success Rates"